Liposuction Surgery

 The best way you can protect yourself and your health is to learn as much as you can about liposuction.
 Consulting your registered plastic surgeon at Clinic 360 (and being totally honest with them about your medical history) will also ensure that liposuction is in fact the procedure for you.
 Your surgeon will help you find the safest procedure that best suits your needs.

-How long will I be in the hospital after undergoing liposuction?
+How long will I be in the clinic after undergoing liposuction?

-Can I drive myself home from the hospital after liposuction surgery?
+Can I drive myself home from the clinic after liposuction surgery?

 Will I be hurting after liposuction surgery?